TinaOP/BIT504_AT2_Task2/README.md

-Second adjusment ofcode for a tic tac toe game
+Part of a tic tac toe game